How to build a CRM system from scratch

 Must-have advanced features

 While basic features lay the groundwork for managing customer relationships effectively, advanced capabilities are what truly empower your business to tackle specific challenges and meet unique goals.
 These enhancements are designed to add depth, automation, and insightful analytics that help your team work smarter, close more deals, and build stronger connections.
+Let’s dive into the 9 advanced features that can elevate your custom CRM solution beyond the basics:

 1. Email marketing integration